 Deputy DSLs: Mrs Erin Clarke (School-based Social Worker)

 Anti-Bullying Champions: Mrs Stephanie Manning and Mrs Debbie Jackson

-Wider Safeguarding and Pastoral Team: Miss Fiona Coffin, Mrs Laura Concar, Miss Sadie Miller, Mrs Kirsty Austin-Baril, Mrs Steph McMahon, Mrs Stephanie Manning, Mrs Zoe Beynon, Mr Sam Keep, Mr Nicholas Weaver, Mr Dan Hill, Mrs Fiona Nation.
+Wider Safeguarding and Pastoral Team: Miss Fiona Ordway, Miss Sadie Miller, Mrs Kirsty Austin-Baril, Mrs Steph McMahon, Mrs Stephanie Manning, Mrs Zoe Beynon, Mr Sam Keep, Mr Dan Hill, Mr Rich Parsons, Mrs Fiona Nation.

 Safeguarding Governor: Mrs Cath Swart

-Please phone us on 01202 486237 with any concerns and ask to speak to the Designated Safeguarding Lead, Mrs Karen Dadds, about a safeguarding matter.
+Please phone us on 01202 486237 with any concerns and ask to speak to the Designated Safeguarding Lead, Mrs Laura Concar, about a safeguarding matter.
 If she is unavailable, you will be directed to one of our Deputy Designated Safeguarding Leads.